Maria Bakalova: Public image

-In 2020, Variety included Bakalova in their "10 Actors to watch"-list, while The New York Times named her as one of 2020's breakout stars.
+In 2020, Variety included Bakalova in their "10 Actors to Watch" list, while The New York Times named her as one of 2020's breakout stars.
 Since 2021, she has worked closely with Louis Vuitton's creative director Nicolas Ghesquière.
-In 2021, she appeared on two of Forbes magazine's annual 30 under 30 lists, which recognize the 30 most-influential people in Europe under the age of 30.
+In 2021, she appeared on two of Forbes magazine's annual 30 under 30 lists, which recognize the 30 most influential people in Europe under the age of 30.
 The same year, W featured her in their annual "Best Performances" issue, and Variety named her among the women who have made an impact on the global entertainment industry.
 Bakalova has topped Forbes Bulgarias "Top 70 Bulgarian Celebrities" list twice.

 Bakalova is an advocate for Bulgarian and Eastern European representation in Hollywood.
 She is the co-founder of the production company Five Oceans, which aims to bring Bulgarian, Balkan, and Slavic stories to international audiences, alongside Julian Kostov.
 At the 27th Critics' Choice Awards, Bakalova voiced her support for Ukraine, and called for "a new era of cultural and artistic exchange between Eastern Europe and Hollywood".

+In 2021, Bakalova received an honorary Askeer Award as a rising international star and an ambassador of Bulgarian acting.
+Later that year, she was named an honorary citizen of her hometown, Burgas.